 Director James Cameron talks about the ill-fated ship Titan

-Speaking to ABC News, filmmaker and Titanic expert James Cameron said the Titan likely tried to surface after losing contact with the outside world as it approached the Titanic wreckage.
-The director also said that all five passengers on board were probably aware of the problem before the ship was crushed in a catastrophic explosion.
+Filmmaker and Titanic expert James Cameron told ABC News that the Titan likely tried to surface after being cut off from the outside world while approaching the Titanic wreck site.
+According to the famous director, all five passengers on board were probably aware of the problem before the ship was crushed in a catastrophic explosion.

 "The hull of the OceanGate (US) submersible has a system of sensors installed inside, and sends out warning signals when they start to crack," Mr. Cameron explained why he thinks the passengers knew their time of death had come.

-In addition, the director said he had received information from sources in the deep-sea exploration community that those on board had dropped heavy objects in an effort to rise to the surface.
+In addition, the director said he had received information from sources in the deep-sea exploration community that those on board had dropped heavy objects they were carrying in an effort to rise to the surface.

 What did the director of the movie Titanic say about the tragedy of the submarine Titan being crushed in the ocean?

-Mr Cameron and others had tried to warn OceanGate about the unsafe condition of the submersible and the risk of disaster during their tour of the Titanic wreck at a depth of 3,800 metres.
+Mr Cameron and others had tried to warn OceanGate about the unsafe condition of the submersible and the risk of disaster during its tour of the Titanic wreck at a depth of 3,800 m.

-Robert Ballard, a retired US Navy officer who discovered the Titanic in 1984, said authorities “immediately knew” where to look when they heard the sound of the Titan’s explosion.
-However, it took days for the robot to reach the site.
+Robert Ballard, a retired US Navy officer who discovered the Titanic wreck in 1984, said that authorities "immediately knew" where to look when they heard the sound of the Titan's explosion.
+However, it would take days for the robot to reach the site.

 Source link